Azure-Samples/sample-mdw-serverless/README.md

 14. Open Power BI Desktop and follow the steps in this [document](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/export-to-data-lake-data-powerbi#prerequisites) to connect your Gold Data Lake storage to Power BI Desktop.

+15. Optionally, you can set up an automated DevOps pipeline using [these instructions](./deploy/README.md).

 ## Details

 ### Sample files